ashleychontos/pySYD/docs/quickstart.rst

     pysyd run --star 1435467 -dv --ux 5000 --mc 200

-the statement which we will now deconstruct first before carrying on.
+the statement which we will now deconstruct before carrying on.

  * ``pysyd`` : if you used `pip` install, the binary (or executable) should be available.
 In fact, the setup file defines this entry point for ``pysyd`` and is accessed through the :mod:`pysyd.cli.main` script -- which is